Sunday, April 14, 2024

 Also, the skills players pick to deal with the tribes won't be the same as those needed to clear out these halls.
 While improving combat abilities is still essential, languages, lore, social skills, survival skills, tracking, and stealth skills to spy on other tribes will also be needed.
 An engineer could fortify defenses and put fatal flaws in them in case of a double-cross.
 Trust will need to be built.
 The tribe may ask for services the players don't have skills for, and they will need to figure out a way to get this done (with hirelings paid well to keep quiet or learning how to do these things themselves).

 D&D and 5E don't put you in this mindset, as the adventure is still seen as a "wander the halls and kill things" experience.
-The skills in 5E lend themselves to something other than this type of roleplaying, and languages are typically set in stone, and you can't learn new ones.
-You will never learn to speak with them, so let's just kill them all instead.
+The skills in 5E lend themselves to something other than this type of classic "dungeon is a puzzle" roleplaying.
+Languages are typically set in stone, and you can't learn new ones.
+You will never learn to speak with the tribes here, so let's just kill them all instead.
 You can never learn orc culture, belief, and history skills, so how can you even relate to them?

 Kill them all and take the treasure.